UAlberta-CMPUT401/nstep-storytelling/docs/design.md

 ## Low-Fidelity User interface
 At this stage, it’s important to show the overall look and feel of your app, as well as the high-level user-interaction design.
-Low-fidelity wireframes are usually black and white Looking at the wireframes, anyone should be able to get an idea of what will be developed.
+Low-fidelity wireframes are usually black and white.
+Looking at the wireframes, anyone should be able to get an idea of what will be developed.

 ![Storyboard](img/Storyboard.png)